 In 2006, she made her feature film directing debut How to go Out on a Date in Queens, which was nominated and won four L.A.
 Film Awards including Best Director.
 It starred Jason Alexander, Esai Morales, Ron Perlman, Kimberly Williams, Rob Estes and Alison Eastwood.

 Michelle also produced and acted in the award-winning short film Dos Corazones, which premiered at the Nashville Film Festival and went on to win Best Cinematography & Audience Favorite at the Malibu Film Festival.

-In April 2011, she completed Hello Herman starring Norman Reedus (AMC’s The Walking Dead), Martha Higareda, and Garrett Backstrom.
+Her second film Hello Herman starring Norman Reedus (AMC’s The Walking Dead), Martha Higareda, and Garrett Backstrom.
 The film premiered at the Hollywood Film Festival to a sold out audience and had its international premiere at the Monaco Charity Film Festival where it won the award for social relevance.
-It opened in June 2013 and was distributed on VOD in 100 million homes across the U.S. by Warner Brothers.
+It opened theatrically nationwide and was distributed by Warner Brothers.

 Born in the Bronx and trained at the Juilliard School, Ms. Dunford began her theater career in NYC.
 Upon graduating from Juilliard, she was cast in Joseph Papp’s NYSF production of Two Gentlemen of Verona at the Delacorte Theater in Central Park.
 She spent the next two years working at Mr. Papp’s Public Theater in the American premiere of Caryl Churchill’s Serious Money (both the off-Broadway & Broadway runs) and in the lead role of Love’s Labors Lost, directed by Gerald Freedman.